 Skill is defined as the ability, coming from one’s knowledge and practice, to do something well.
 Diamond Kuts is the first and only female mixer to have a slot on Philadelphia Radio.
-Her Saturday night show on Power 99 from9 pm to 2 am caters specifically to the crowd headed to the clubs and her mix does just that she is also apart of Philly’s number one morning show on Power 99 to get the people of Philadelphia moving in the mornings, along with Friday nights at 8 pm.
-She has also, recently been added to BETs new Hip-Hop Show ‘The Deal’.
+Her Saturday night show on Power 99 from 9 pm to 2 am caters specifically to the crowd headed to the clubs and her mix does just that she is also apart of Philly’s number one morning show on Power 99 to get the people of Philadelphia moving in the mornings, along with Friday nights 7-10pm and Sunday 9pm-12am.
 Born Tina Dunham, a native of Philadelphia, DJ Diamond Kuts always had an affinity for music.
 However, it wasn’t until her father gave her a DJ starter kit for Christmas that she knew just how she was going to leave her mark on the entertainment industry.
 Before her radio career took off, Kuts put a series of mixtapes out that caused the streets of Philadelphia to take notice.
 “I started to get my buzz by dropping mixtapes when I was in school.
 I felt that the only way to keep my name out there was to drop tapes every month.”
 People would line up to get one of her mixtapes and she turned that hustle into a career.
-With influences like Cosmic Kev, Coca Chenelle, Jazzy Joyce and Beverly Bond, DJ Diamond Kuts decided to perfect her craft and make it her life’s work.
-After practicing in her basement and hanging out at Armand’s Records with DJ Fat Cat, Diamond starting DJing at a local sneaker store in Philadelphia called Sneaker Villa and spinning in 21 and over clubs at the age of 18.
+With influences like Cosmic Kev, Coca Chanelle, Jazzy Joyce and Beverly Bond.
+DJ Diamond Kuts decided to perfect her craft and make it her life’s work.
+After practicing in her basement and hanging out at Armand’s Records with DJ Fat Cat, Diamond started DJing at a local sneaker store in Philadelphia called Sneaker Villa.